nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **API**: `TextEditor.java`

-The `Editor` component is responsible for opening the text editor to add or edit cheat-sheets/notes.
-It consists of two components:
+The _Editor_ component is responsible for opening the text editor to add or edit cheat-sheets/notes.
+It consists of two classes:

 #### Text Editor